create3000/x_ite/docs/_posts/components/NURBS/ContourPolyline2D.md

 ### MFVec2d [in, out] **controlPoint** [ ] <small>(-∞, ∞)</small>

-ControlPoint specifies the end points of each segment of the piecewise linear curve.
+*controlPoint* specifies the end points of each segment of the piecewise linear curve.

 ## Description